Page contents

 If you’re not happy with the care you have received, your first step should be to work with your care agency to resolve the problem.

 Your care agency should have a formal complaints process that you can follow, with an opportunity to escalate any complaint, and you can call the agency to ask for the details.
-Most care agencies will work with you if you want to change the carer, the timings of the care, and other have other problems that need to be addressed.

 If you still aren’t happy with the level of care that you have received, you can ask to change providers.
 This is often called a “re-provision” of care.
-If the local authority is funding all or part of your care, you will need to tell them that you want to change care agencies.
+If the local authority or local council is funding all or part of your care, you will need to tell them that you want to change care agencies.

 If you are paying for the care privately, you can simply search for a new care agency who will better suit your needs.